cafe-trauma/documentation/starting_cafe.md

 ## Finding the Tomcat directory

-When installing on your local machine, you will usually find the Tomcat directory at `/Library/Tomcat`.
+When installing on your local machine, if you followed the above instructions, you will find the Tomcat directory at `/Library/Tomcat`.
 However, if IT has installed Tomcat, this may not be the case.
 You will need to find where $CATALINA_HOME points to.
 To do this, you can use `ps aux | grep catalina`.
 In my case, it was at `usr/share/tomcat`

+## Starting and Ssopping Tomcat

-To start and stop Tomcat, use `$CATALINA_HOME/bin/startup.sh` and `$CATALINA_HOME/bin/shutdown.sh` respectively.
-On an IT-provided server, you may need to use `sudo tomcat start` and `sudo tomcat stop` as well.
+To start and stop Tomcat locally, use `$CATALINA_HOME/bin/startup.sh` and `$CATALINA_HOME/bin/shutdown.sh` respectively.

+On an IT-provided server, use `sudo tomcat start` and `sudo tomcat stop`.
+If this does not work, contact an IT representetive.
+It is important that Tomcat be a service for configuring on-boot setup later.
-## To add users

-Edit `$CATALINA_HOME/conf/tomcat-users.xml`

-# Nginx Set-up
+# Nginx

+When deploying locally, you need not use Nginx.
+The downside is that images will not work on your local deployment, but the website should otherwise be fully functional.

 To install Nginx on a Red Hat system, first create the file `/etc/yum.repos.d/nginx.repo` and fill it in as below: